Yom Kippur War: Israeli breakthrough and crossing of the Suez Canal

 At this point, General Sharon advocated an immediate crossing at Deversoir at the northern edge of Great Bitter Lake.
-Earlier, on October 9, a reconnaissance force attached to Colonel Amnon Reshef's Brigade had detected a gap between the Egyptian Second and Third Armies in this sector.
+Earlier, on 9 October, a reconnaissance force attached to Colonel Amnon Reshef's Brigade had detected a gap between the Egyptian Second and Third Armies in this sector.
 According to General Gamasy, the gap had been spotted by an American SR-71 spy plane.

-The Israelis followed the Egyptian failed attack of October 14 with a multidivisional counterattack through the gap between the Egyptian Second and Third Armies.
+The Israelis followed the Egyptian failed attack of 14 October with a multidivisional counterattack through the gap between the Egyptian Second and Third Armies.
 Sharon's 143rd Division, now reinforced with a paratroop brigade commanded by Colonel Danny Matt, was tasked with establishing bridgeheads on the east and west banks of the canal.
 The 162nd and 252nd Armored Divisions, commanded by Generals Avraham Adan and Kalman Magen, respectively, would then cross through the breach to the west bank of the canal and swing southward, encircling the 3rd Army.
-The offensive was code-named Operation Stouthearted Men or alternatively, Operation Valiant.

-On the night of October 15, 750 of Colonel Matt's paratroopers crossed the canal in rubber dinghies.
+On the night of 15 October, 750 of Colonel Matt's paratroopers crossed the canal in rubber dinghies.
 They were soon joined by tanks, ferried on motorized rafts, and additional infantry.
 The force encountered no resistance initially and fanned out in raiding parties, attacking supply convoys, SAM sites, logistic centers and anything else of military value, with priority given to the SAMs.
 Attacks on SAM sites punched a hole in the Egyptian anti-aircraft screen and enabled the IAF to strike Egyptian ground targets more aggressively.